rezzraj/LegalLens/README.md

 # LegalLens

 LegalLens is a legal question-answering system built around **The Information Technology Act, 2000**.
-The goal of this project was to build something more reliable than a normal chatbot by making the model answer from the actual law instead of generating vague responses from memory.

 Instead of directly sending a user’s question to a language model, this project first retrieves the most relevant legal sections from the Act and then generates an answer using that retrieved context.
 In simple terms, it works as a **RAG-based legal assistant**, where retrieval happens before generation so that the final answer stays grounded in the source document.

-## Why I built this

-I wanted to build a project that was not just “ask a model and get an answer,” but an actual pipeline that solves a practical problem.
-Legal documents are long, structured, and full of dense language, so this project was a good way to explore document processing, semantic retrieval, prompt control, and model-based answering in one system.

-The main idea was to create a chatbot that can answer questions about the IT Act, 2000 by finding the right sections first, rather than trusting the model to guess.

 ## What the project does